Age of Empires 2 Strategy: How to Win More Often

 If you’re relying on slinging to come out victorious, one player would usually focus heavily on Eco and walling whilst the other would focus on quickly advancing through the Ages and building an army to do quick damage.

-These are some useful resources that I’ve learned from and many of the tips you’ve read here will have originally been picked up from one of these:
+These are some useful resources that I’ve learned from and many of the Age of Empires 2 tips you’ve read here will have originally been picked up from one of these:

 Spirit of the Law – A YouTube channel that mainly focuses on the math behind in-game decisions.
 ‘Spirit’ puts countless hours into testing which units outperform others, calculating which upgrades are worth it and at what stage of the game, and looking at the value of various extremely niche in-game features or bonuses.